Key takeaways:

 The bottom line

-Zepbound (tirzepatide) and Wegovy (semaglutide) are injectable medications for weight loss.
-Both work on your appetite, hunger, and food cravings.
-They achieve this effect in similar but slightly different ways.
+Zepbound (tirzepatide) and Wegovy (semaglutide) are popular medications for weight loss.
+Both work to suppress your appetite, hunger, and food cravings.
+They achieve this effect in similar — but slightly different — ways.

-Wegovy is approved for adults and adolescents age 12 and older, while Zepbound is approved only for adults.
-Zepbound may result in greater weight loss and has proven benefits for people with obstructive sleep apnea.
-But Wegovy has proven cardiovascular disease benefits in certain people with heart disease.
+Wegovy comes in both injectable and pill forms, while Zepbound is only available as an injection.
+Zepbound may result in greater weight loss and has proven benefits for obstructive sleep apnea.
+But Wegovy can offer greater flexibility and is also approved for its cardiovascular and liver benefits.

 Your prescriber may consider your health history, age, and other factors when deciding whether Zepbound or Wegovy is the better option for you.